 8) The actor who played Spock’s Vulcan father Sarek, Mark Lenard, also played a Romulan Commander in the 1966 episode “Balance of Terror” and a Klingon Commander in the series’ first film Star Trek: The Motion Picture in 1979.
 According to IMDB, he’s the first actor to portray all three major alien races.

 9) True to his species’ tendency toward long lifespans, Spock is the only character from the original Star Trek pilot to appear in the actual series.

 10) Who knew that Martin Luther King Jr. was a Trekkie?
 Evidently he was a fan of the show, and the character of Lt.
 Uhura, played by Nichelle Nichols, who made history as one of the first major African American characters on television.
 When word got out that Nichols planned to leave her job on the show, Dr. King personally asked her to reconsider.
 As Nichols told the New York Daily News, “He said I had the first non-stereotypical role, I had a role with honour, dignity and intelligence.
 He said, ‘You simply cannot abdicate, this is an important role.
 This is why we are marching.
 We never thought we’d see this on TV.'”

 11) Speaking of Lt.
 Uhura, the groundbreaking interracial kiss between she and Captain Kirk was originally scripted to be between Uhura and Spock.
-Evidently, William Shatner wanted in on the piece of TV history and demanded a re-write.
+Evidently, William Shatner wanted in on the piece of TV history and, according to Nichols herself, demanded a re-write.

 12) The show’s producers originally asked Lloyd Bridges to take the captain’s chair on the Enterprise, but he turned down the opportunity to boldly go where no man has gone before.